fbpx

 Types and Signs of Aggression in Dogs

 There are different kinds of aggression in dogs.
 The types include predatory aggression, territorial aggression, leash aggression, containment aggression, pain or irritable aggression and conflict aggression.
 Speak with a shelter or rescue worker about what kind of aggression the dog has been displaying.
 Pay attention the first few days of adopting the pet to see if any other types of aggression appear.
-To learn more in depth about the types of aggression dogs can have, read this blog.

 Despite the type of aggression, a dog uses body language to show that they are about to attack and get hostile.
 The signs to look for include a hard stare, growling, barking, snarling, stiffness, lunging, snapping, biting, teeth-baring, they barge through gates or doors before you, they block dog’s or other people’s paths or they put themselves between you and another person or dog.
 Take notes on who or what makes your dog hostile and the exact signs they display to help prevent any unsafe situations.